PavneetG/EducationalQuizGame/READ_ME.txt

 *****************DEBUGING PROBLEMS*****************
 - When you select the Quiz you want to play, it doesn't load QuizGUI properly.
 The whole GUI goes to sleep because of Thread.Sleep().
+You can still play any quiz by entering the quiz text file in the main method of the QuizGUI class.

 Game: Reach Trivia Game